jjacobs123/thrift-it-like-macklemore/README.md

 **Web scraper vs. API**
 For this data collection project, it was chosen to use a web scraper to gather the data.
 This decision was made because of several reasons.

 Firstly, it was decided to use web scraping for this project as the use of web scraping provides more flexibility in collecting data compared to the use of an API, since the Zalando API was a fixed format to collect data and also limited.
 In other words, web scraping provides more possibilities in the retrieval of specific information, and thus is more customizable in comparison to an API.
+Also, the Zalando API was a bit complex to get a good understanding of how to work with it.

 Another important detail to take into account is the fact that the product offering of Zalando is dynamic, meaning that the product offering changes over time (e.g. per day, per hour, etc.).
 Web scraping is, in this case, more convenient as this method enables the researcher to access the data available on a particular moment.
 As a conclusion, web scraping makes it possible to gather data in form of momentarily observations, which will enable the researcher to compare product offering over time.